-Queen of France before the French Revolution, Marie Antoinette (1755–93) is famous for being overthrown by French revolutionaries and being publicly guillotined following the abolition of the monarchy.
+Queen of France before the French Revolution, Marie Antoinette (1755–93) is famous for being overthrown by revolutionaries and being publicly guillotined following the abolition of the monarchy in France.
 But how much do you know about her life?
 And did she really say "Let them eat cake"?

 Born: 2 November 1755, Hofburg Palace, Vienna, Austria